DEVOTIONAL PRAYER FOR AUGUST

 Be with families of those who are sick or have died.
 As they worry and grieve, defend them from illness and despair.
 May they know your peace.
 Be with doctors, nurses, researchers and all medical professionals who seek to heal and help those affected and who put themselves at risk in the process.
 May they know your protection and peace.
 Be with leaders of all nations.
 Give them the foresight to act with charity and true concern for the well-being of the people they are meant to serve.
 Give them the wisdom to invest in long-term solutions that will help prepare for or prevent future outbreaks.
 May they know your peace, as they work together to achieve it on earth.

 Whether we are home or abroad, surrounded by many people suffering from this illness or only a few, Lord Jesus Christ, stay with us as we endure and mourn, persist and prepare.
 In place of our anxiety, give us your peace.
 Lord Jesus Christ, heal us.
-Amen.

-A reading from the prophet Ezekiel.
+A reading from the book of Kings.

 The Word of the Lord.

-A reading from the letter of St. Paul to the Romans.
+A reading from the letter of St. Paul to the Romans

 The Word of the Lord.